baselsayeh/Openvpn-easyrsa/doc/EasyRSA-Readme.md

     ./easyrsa [options] command [ cmd-opts ]

-For experts, additional configuration flexibility is available by way of env-vars and custom X.509 extensions.
-Consult the `EasyRSA-Advanced` documentation for details
+For experts, additional configuration with env-vars and custom X.509 extensions is possible.
+Consult the `EasyRSA-Advanced` documentation for details.

 Getting Started: The Basics
 ---------------------------